 SHOW SEMANTIC METRICS

 Lists metrics registered in one or all semantic views.
-Each row describes a single metric with its name, source table, and inferred data type.
+Each row describes a single metric with its name, source table, inferred data type, synonyms, and comment.
 Both base metrics and derived metrics are included.

 Syntax